ual/dataquick/ucb_documentation/indicators.md

 #### A. Number of properties by type

 Based on Dataquick standard use code (`use_code_std`) in assessor tables.
-First divided into high-level categories (commercial, industrial, residential, etc) and then into detailed categories.
+First look at high-level categories (commercial, industrial, residential, etc) and then the sub-categories.
 Do for each year if possible, or else 2004, 2006, 2010, 2014.

 **Output**